David Spade: Personal life

-Spade has dated numerous actresses and celebrities, including Heather Locklear, Lara Flynn Boyle, Julie Bowen, Teri Hatcher, and Naya Rivera, with E!
-News calling him "a bachelor-era George Clooney of the comedy world".

-He and 2005 Playboy Playmate Jillian Grace have a daughter together.
+Spade has dated numerous actresses and celebrities, including Heather Locklear, Lara Flynn Boyle, Julie Bowen, Teri Hatcher, and Naya Rivera.
+In 2017, E! called him "a bachelor-era George Clooney of the comedy world".
+He and 2005 Playboy Playmate Jillian Grace have a daughter together, Harper.

 On November 29, 2000, Spade was attacked by his assistant, David Warren "Skippy" Malloy, while he was sleeping.
 Malloy used a stun gun on Spade after breaking into his home in the early morning.
 In an interview with Howard Stern, Spade stated that he managed to get away from the 350 lb Malloy, run to his bedroom, grab his gun and defend himself by locking himself in a bathroom armed with the shotgun.
 Malloy pleaded guilty and avoided jail time on condition that he seek counseling for drug and psychological problems.
 He subsequently received five years' probation, was ordered to stay at least 100 yards away from Spade, and was required by the court to perform 480 hours of community service.

+Spade primarily resides in Beverly Hills, California, although he also owns residences in Hollywood Hills and West Hollywood.
+His Beverly Hills house was burglarized in June 2017.
+He stated on the Fly on The Wall podcast that he is a Christian.

+Philanthropy

 In December 2005, Spade donated $100,000 to the Phoenix Police Department to buy 300 firearms, including 50 AR-15 rifles for its patrol officers.
 Spade also donated $200,000 to the Oklahoma tornado relief program on May 20, 2013, $100,000 toward the ALS ice bucket challenge in 2014, and $100,000 to the National Alliance on Mental Illness (NAMI) in June 2018 following the suicide of his sister-in-law Kate Spade, a fashion designer.

-Spade primarily resides in Beverly Hills, California, although he also owns residences in Hollywood Hills and West Hollywood.
-His Beverly Hills house was burglarized in June 2017.